neoclide/coc.nvim/Readme.md

 ## Trouble shooting

-When you find the plugin is not workig as you would expected, run command `:checkhealth` and make use that output from `coc.nvim` are `OK`.
+When you find the plugin is not working as you would expected, run command `:checkhealth` and make use that output from `coc.nvim` are `OK`.

 To get the log file, run shell command: